TrustTheVote-Project/VTP-web-client/docs/DesignNotes.md

   - each row heading is clickable - takes the user to that verify-ballot-check.html page
   - each column heading is clickable - takes the user to that tally-election.html page (no digest tracking)

-See ProjectPlan.md - receipt.html
+Note - this is handled by the voting.html page.
+The act of voting generates a vote\_store_id which is then required for further interactions by the end user/voter.

 ## User Story 4 - inspecting contest CVRs

 #### What happens when the user wants to inspect a specific contest CVR?

-TBD - see ProjectPlan.md - contest-cvr.html
+TBD - see ProjectPlan.md - show-contest.html

 ## User Story 5 - verifying the ballot check

 #### What happens when the user wants to verify their ballot check?

-TBD - see ProjectPlan.md - verify-ballot-check.html
+TBD - see ProjectPlan.md - verify-ballot-row.html

 ## User Story 6 - tallying the election

 #### What happens when the user wants to tally the election?

-TBD - see ProjectPlan.md - tally-election.html
+TBD - see ProjectPlan.md - tally-contests.html

 ## General client <-> web-api <-> backend spring demo #2 data flow